Tricky Interview Questions26 Aug, 20137 minutes

-- Good: Stayed a few minutes late to finish a critical task, or prioritized before the end of the workday to ensure critical tasks were completed.
-You shouldn’t expect heroic efforts every day, but some level of dedication is certainly nice.
+Good: Stayed a few minutes late to finish a critical task, or prioritized before the end of the workday to ensure critical tasks were completed.

 Note: Keep in mind there are a number of good and great answers to this question.
 “I stayed until midnight to get it done” can sometimes be a great answer, but doing so night after night indicates there are other organizational or productivity issues the employee should raise.
 (I may sometimes be glad you stayed late, but I will always be glad when help me spot chronic problems or bottlenecks.)
 Evaluate a candidate’s answers to this question based on your company’s culture and organizational needs.

-There are plenty of others questions you can use; these are just my favorites.
+There are plenty of other questions you can use; these are just my favorites.

 Best of all you’ll have a much better chance of identifying potentially great employees.
-An awesome candidates will shine in a fact-based interview.
+An awesome candidate will shine in a fact-based interview.